letsdeel/deel-api-java-sdk/docs/MilestonesApi.md

 Delete a Milestone

 Delete a specific milestone associated with a contract.
-This operation removes the milestone and its data permanently from the system.
+This operation removes the milestone and its data permanently from the system.  **Token scopes**: &#x60;milestones:write&#x60;

 ### Example
 ```java